guidance-guarantee-programme/pension_guidance/content/paperwork.md

 it’s likely your provider will charge you for taking your money early.
 If the transfer value is the same as your pot value, you don’t have a penalty.

-You can also check your your ‘wake-up’ pack - you get this from your pension provider between 4 and 6 months before your agreed pension age.
+You can also check your ‘wake-up’ pack - you get this from your pension provider between 4 and 6 months before your agreed pension age.
 This pack may contain information on any special arrangements attached to your pension.

 You can also check your original pension documents from when you started the pension.